 To build a 220V AC Live Detection and Interface Circuit follow the below steps for connection:

-- First start the circuit by collecting all the circuit parts as shown in circuit diagram above.
+- First, start the circuit by collecting all the circuit parts as shown in circuit diagram above.

 - Then start with optocoupler Input side pin 1 anode connect to R1 and D1 cathode.

-- Optocoupler output side pin 4 emitter connect to base of transistor Q1 through capacitor C1.
+- Now optocoupler output side pin 4 emitter connect to base of transistor Q1 through capacitor C1 and pin 5 collector connect to +5V DC through one end of resistor R2.

-- R1 connect between AC live and diode cathode.
+- Further, R1 connect between AC live and diode cathode and R2 connect between +5V and output.

 - Lastly, R3 connect between transistor base and ground.